Yilinnnh/l2clearspeech-yilinhao/research-assessment.md

 Research project title: L2 Speakers' Use and Maintenance of Clear Speech in Natural Conversations

-Submission date: 2/26/2025
+Submission date: 3/11/2025

-Submission number (1-4): 1
+Submission number (1-4): 2

-Project GitHub repository URL: https://github.com/Yilinnnh/l2clearspeech-yilinhao
+Project GitHub repository URL: https://github.com/Yilinnnh/l2clearspeech-yilinhao/tree/main

-Filename of manuscript .qmd: Final_project.qmd

-Filename of knitted .pdf: Final_project.pdf
+Filename of manuscript .qmd: L2-clear-speech.qmd Filename of knitted .pdf: L2-clear-speech.pdf

 ## AI Statement

 Describe whether and how you used AI/LLMs when completing this project:

+I used chatgpt to help me with errors I couldn't figure out myself.

 Optionally (for engagement points) reflect on your use of AI:

-I used chatgpt to help me with errors I couldn't figure out myself.
+Chatgpt is very good at identifying potential reasons behind errors and suggesting solutions.
+For instance, when I successfully installed a package in R but couldn't require it, chatgpt provided multiple ways to check whether the installation was correct, if the package was located in the right path, and whether it was compatible with its associated dependencies.
+However, it sometimes offers more complex solutions that may not be necessary, so it's important to evaluate and filter the recommendations accordingly.

 ## Overall requirements